spoliveira/HERclassHE/README.md

 ```bash
 $ python cnn_ihc.py
 ```
-The end of the execution of this script will generate model file, similar to the ["IHC-HER2_model.tar"](authors_models/IHC-HER2_model.tar).
+The end of the execution of this script will generate a model file, similar to the ["IHC-HER2_model.tar"](authors_models/IHC-HER2_model.tar).
 So, if you want to skip this step, you can just use ours in the next step.

 After, open the ["model_train.py"](model_train.py) file on your IDE and edit the following variables:
 ```python